rafaelmagic/home-assistant-autohotkey/README.md

 # home-assistant-autohotkey
-Control Home Assistant (Rest API) with AutoHotKey
+Control Home Assistant (Rest API) with AutoHotKey.
+The script uses SSL, and Windows Credentials to encrypt the API key.
+With the script you can use any keyboard to control Home Assistant lights, switches, scripts, notifications, and more.

 ✅ HOW TO INSTALL AutoHotkey v2.0